weibeld/AndroidTodo/README.md

 The following **additional** features are implemented:

-* [x] Use of a fragment for the input form which is used in both the MainActivity and EditActivity
+* [x] Use a fragment for the input form which is used in both the MainActivity and EditActivity
+* [x] Replace the [ActionBar](https://developer.android.com/reference/android/app/ActionBar.html) by the more modern [Toolbar](https://developer.android.com/reference/android/support/v7/widget/Toolbar.html)
+* [x] Set up the EditActivity as a [full-screen dialog](https://material.io/guidelines/components/dialogs.html#dialogs-full-screen-dialogs)

 ## Video Walkthrough